pmahnke/mahnke-cocktails/recipe_processed/best_drs_cocktail.md

 stars: 4
 base_spirits: "Jamaican Rum, Swedish Punsch"
 youtube: "re76GCUoiH4&t=140s"
+description: "A simple yet refreshing classic cocktail that features Jamaican rum and the unique spice of Swedish Punsch."
 excerpt: |
   The Doctor Cocktail is a classic cocktail that has been around for over a century.
 It's a simple yet refreshing drink that's perfect for any occasion.
 ---